-It is a season when we share good tidings with friends and family, take some time off our busy lives and schedules, and most importantly spend time creating colorful and exhilarating new memories with the people that matter most to us, our family.
+It’s a season when we share good tidings with friends, take some time off our busy lives and schedules, and most importantly spend time creating colorful and exhilarating new memories with the people that matter most to us, our family.

 The Joy of Christmas at Disney World

-Chances are, at this Christmas just like the rest, families like yours will be looking to a visit fun destination where you all can make magical, new holiday memories and have the experience of a lifetime.
+Chances are, families like yours will be looking to visit a fun destination where you all can make magical, new holiday memories and have an experience of a lifetime.

-There is no better place to write a new holiday story, let your inner child out, experience all the magic you can in one than at Walt Disney World in Orlando, Florida.
+There is no better place to write a new holiday story and allow your youthful side to come out than at Walt Disney World in Orlando, Florida.

-If you have visited uncle Walt’s wonderful theme park in the past then you already know what marvels and amazement awaits you because there is always something new to experience and see.
+If you have visited uncle Walt’s wonderful theme park in the past, then you already know what marvels and amazement awaits you.
+After all, there is always something new to experience and see.

-But, if you have not visited Disney World before, then this is one location you have got to visit at least once in your lifetime.
+However, if you have not visited Disney World before, then this is one location you MUST go to at least once in your lifetime.
 Especially during Christmastime.